ropensci/roweb/_drafts/2016-02-20-software-review.md

     do with this, as reviews are public and this incents reviewers to do good work and abide by a [code of conduct](https://github.com/ropensci/policies#code-of-conduct).

+    One of the reasons that reviews have been so high-quality is that the focus has mostly been on improving the software, rather than judging its quality

 -  *Openness and tooling enable more efficient review.* The ongoing, direct interaction between reviewers and authors lets issues be resolved faster than in reviews mediated by an editor.
 Also, GitHub based reviews allows reviewers to publicly